Data Dive: Crime reported in Matthews, Mint Hill schools

-CHARLOTTE – Charlotte-Mecklenburg Schools reported 1,200 acts during the 2018-19 school year, according to the N.C.
+CHARLOTTE – Charlotte-Mecklenburg Schools reported 1,200 crimes during the 2018-19 school year, according to the N.C.
 Department of Public Instruction’s recently released annual report on school crime and violence.

 State law requires schools to track 16 specific crimes, including nine deemed dangerous and violent, including sexual assault and assault involving the use of a weapon.